-B) Technology Absorption & Research & Developments
+B) Technology Absorption and research & Developments

 Research and Development for new solutions and services, designs, frameworks,processes, and methodologies continue to be of top priority for us.
 This allows us toenhance quality, productivity and customer satisfaction through continuous innovation.
 TheCompany believes that technological obsolescence is a reality.
 Only progressive researchand development will help us to accomplish future challenges and opportunities.
 We investand encourage continuous innovation.

-C) Foreign Exchange Earnings & Outgo:
+c) Foreign Exchange Earnings and outgo:

 The Company continued to be net foreign earner during the year.

 Total foreign exchange earned by the Company during the year under review was Rs.3,391.73 million as compared to Rs.
 2,796.15 million during the previous year.